ashleyhuang0201/COMP1531Project/server/assumptions.md

 First and last name are less than 50 characters and can include any characters

 # auth functions assumptions
 ## auth_login
 Users will enter emails (correct, invalid, not registered) and passwords (correct, incorrect)

 Users will not enter emails (incorrrect) and passwords (invalid)

+Multiple users can login using the same account at the same time
 ## auth_logout
 Users will enter tokens (valid, invalid)